grabnerandi/keptn-qualitygate-examples/README.md

-# Setting up Sample Keptn Quality Gate Project for Services monitored with Dynatrace
+# Setting up Sample Keptn 0.6beta Quality Gate Project for Services monitored with Dynatrace

+**Disclaimer:** this is for keptn 0.6.beta quality gates only use case

 This example walks you through
 1. Installing keptn for the capabilty **Quality Gates only** on GKE